Optimize load and power generation management

 3) On the other hand, different characteristics of energy sources limit the scope of the operation plan.
 The operating plan can use the ability to store energy (water, gas, or heat) that allows the genset to have different uses.

+Due to its complexity, we subdivide the planning problem into the planning stages of several hierarchical organizations, which have different time periods and goals.
+The result of the upper stage is the input of the lower stage.
+In short, the three-division plan issue will be of great help to the work, as shown in Figure 1.
 The medium-term operation plan is the first part, and the optimization period is from weeks to 15 months.
 Usually called the annual plan.
 The central task of this section is to determine the target amount of primary and secondary energy in the entire time range and part of the time range.
 Including the storage management of large reservoirs and the management of long-term contracts.

 The short-term operation plan includes a time range from one day to one week, with a time step of 15 minutes.
 Since the scope of the plan is in the near future, a higher quality load forecast than in the medium-term operation plan can be used.
 Its purpose is to determine the optimal progress of the generator set and the energy contract under all relevant constraints.